LiuxhRobotAI/awesome-learning/README.md

 - [evo](https://github.com/MichaelGrupp/evo) - A tool for evaluating and comparing the trajectory output of odometry and SLAM algorithms.
 - [Pangolin](https://github.com/stevenlovegrove/Pangolin) - A 3D visualization tool that includes a set of lightweight and portable utility libraries for prototyping 3D, numeric or video-based programs and algorithms used quite widely in the field of Computer Vision.
 - [BoW] - The bag-of-words (BOW) model.
+- [COLMAP](https://colmap.github.io/) - A a general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline with a graphical and command-line interface which is very usefull for SLAM.

 ## Websites
 - [PapersWithCode](https://paperswithcode.com/sota) - Code !!
 - [PaperDigest](https://www.paperdigest.org/review/)